MayaShenHongyu/VR-file-generator/README.md

     -   Directory `database` contains APIs to manage the database.
         -   `formSettingsDB.js` contains functions to manage the form setting database `form_config.db`.
         -   `scenesDB.js` contains functions to manage the scene database `scenes.db`.
-        -   When the application runs for the first time, `form_config.db` and `scenes.db` are set up in a `db` directory the user's app data folder:
+        -   When the application runs for the first time, `form_config.db` and `scenes.db` are set up in a directory named `db` in user's app data folder:
             -   For Windows, this app data folder is usually at `C:\Users\<you>\AppData\Local\configurable-vr-file-generator`.
             -   For Mac, this is usually `~/Library/Application Support/configurable-vr-file-generator`.